Illustration by Daren Thomas Magee

 I am not woke, but I care.
 This is enough for me.

 Lama Rod Owens is an author, activist, formally authorized Buddhist teacher, and graduate of Harvard Divinity School.
-He is the co-founder of Bhumisparsha, a Tantric Buddhist practice community, as well as a co-author of Radical Dharma: Talking Race, Love, and Liberation and author of Love and Rage: The Path of Liberation through Anger.
+He is the cofounder of Bhumisparsha, a Tantric Buddhist practice community as well as a co-author of Radical Dharma: Talking Race, Love, and Liberation.
+Love and Rage: The Path of Liberation through Anger was published in 2020.